plamen86/ubuntu-audit/README.md

 # ubuntu-audit
-CIS comliant set of scripts for Ubuntu 16.04 LTS
+CIS compliant set of scripts for Ubuntu 16.04 LTS